craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 3. data storage
 4. data visualization

-In this post we will cover form/survey builders, and do a detailed comparison of four major alternatives, ODK, Kobo, Google Forms, and Survey Monkey.
+In this post we will cover form/survey builders, and do a pointwise comparison of three major free alternatives, ODK, Kobo, Google Forms.
+Future blogposts may go into detail on each of these individually.
+I considered Survey Monkey too, but it's use cases are focused heavily on companies and market research, which would take this blogpost off on a tangent, and hence I chose to leave it out for now.

+Also note that the comparison being made between ODK Build and Kobo Build can be misleading.
+Both ODK Build and Kobo Build create forms in the same format, XForms or XLSForms, hence ultimately the set of features both forms can theoretically provide is identical.
+The only distinction comes in because the form builders are designed differently, hence adding some features may be easier in ODK Build as compared to Kobo Build or vice-versa.

 # 1. An overview of the features of form builders
 software that helps create surveys falls under the category of form builders.
 Listed here are some core features, each of which is explained in further detail in sections below.
-- **Desktop/Web** : Some platforms have dedicated desktop software for form creation, this enables users to create forms offline, whereas others simply use your web browser for the same, which requires an active internet connection.
+- **Desktop/Web** : Some platforms have dedicated desktop software for form creation, this enables users to create forms offline, whereas others simply use your web browser for the same, which requires an active internet connection and signing up for a user account.
 - **Question types**: this include the basics, from text and numeric input to more advanced such as barcode input or image/audio input.
-___ has the most variety while __ has the least.
 - **Metadata questions**: such as start, end times, userid, deviceid, etc fall under metadata questions.
 - **Form logic**: is a set of rules for whether or not a question should be displayed based on responses to previous questions.
 - **Response validation**: is the application of custom rules to each question being asked to ensure the response is a valid response.